psi1703/k8s-ansible/docs/operations/operations-and-validation-runbook.md

 Before declaring the deployment production-aligned for SCH:

-* [ ] Root README and docs are current.
+* [x] Root README and docs are current.
-* [ ] `.env` is the single operator input source.
+* [x] `.env` is the single operator input source.
-* [ ] Workflow uses the self-hosted runner correctly.
+* [x] Workflow uses the self-hosted runner correctly.
-* [ ] Observability applies cleanly from source/generated files.
+* [x] Observability applies cleanly from source/generated files.
-* [ ] Grafana is reachable through `https://grafana.init-db.lan`.
+* [x] Grafana is reachable through `https://grafana.init-db.lan`.
-* [ ] Portal is reachable through the intended TLS host.
+* [x] Portal is reachable through the intended TLS host.
-* [ ] Redis update behavior is safe for existing StatefulSet/PVC resources.
+* [x] Redis update behavior is safe for existing StatefulSet/PVC resources.
-* [ ] Telegram is the documented alerting path.
+* [x] Telegram is the documented alerting path.
-* [ ] OTP business-flow validation passes.
+* [x] OTP business-flow validation passed on 2026-06-03.
-* [ ] Two-replica OTP flow validation passes.
+* [x] Two-replica OTP flow validation passed on 2026-06-03.
-* [ ] Worker-drain validation is completed or explicitly listed as pending.
+* [x] Worker-drain validation passed for `otp-worker1` and `otp-worker2` on 2026-06-03.
-* [ ] IT certificate trust rollout is completed or explicitly listed as pending.
+* [ ] IT certificate trust rollout is completed or explicitly tracked as pending.
+* [ ] Redis backup/restore procedure is documented.
+* [ ] SCH accepts Redis Sentinel/HAProxy or selects managed Redis.
+* [ ] Final production LB/VIP model is confirmed with SCH if required.